We’re brunch people.

-- 1 head cauliflower, de-stemmed and roughly chopped
+- 1 medium head cauliflower (de-stemmed and roughly chopped)

 - Serve with: Best Damn Vegan Breakfast Potatoes

-- Add chopped onion and cauliflower to a large mixing bowl with 2 Tbsp oil, 3 Tbsp masala spice blend and a healthy pinch each salt and pepper and toss to combine.
+Add chopped onion and cauliflower to a large mixing bowl with 2 Tbsp oil, 3 Tbsp masala spice blend and a healthy pinch each salt and pepper (amounts as original recipe is written // adjust if altering batch size) and toss to combine.
 You want it very heavily seasoned - almost all visibly coated (see photo) - so add more spice if necessary.

-- While heating, to the same mixing bowl you used before, add the tofu and use a fork to piece it apart.
-Add chopped olives, 1 Tbsp oil and another healthy shake (~ 1 heaping Tbsp) masala blend, salt, and pepper.
+While heating, to the same mixing bowl you used before, add the tofu and use a fork to piece it apart.
+Add chopped olives, 1 Tbsp oil and another healthy shake (~ 1 heaping Tbsp) masala blend (amounts as original recipe is written // adjust if altering batch size), salt, and pepper.
 Optional: I also added a dash of hot sauce for color.
 If using parsley, add half at this time for color and reserve the rest for garnish/serving.